 Whether you’ve helped solve the customer’s inquiry or not, ending the call needs to be done the right way.
 Once again, it’s all about being as polite and warm as possible to the caller.

 Don’t make it feel as if you are in a rush to get off the phone with the caller.
 First and foremost, you need to ask them if there is anything else that you can help them with.

-If there is nothing else, then you need to thank them for calling and wish them a pleasant rest of the day.
+If there is nothing else, then thank them for calling and wish them a pleasant rest of the day.
 Use their names when addressing them too, it makes the entire experience more personalized.

 Finally, it’s also proper phone etiquette to make sure that the customer hangs up the phone first!

-The lesson that needs to be learned from this is that phone calls should not be taken lightly.
-When a customer calls you, there is a good chance that this is their first contact with your company, and you need to make a good first impression and create a positive and lasting relationship with the caller when answering the call.
+Even in the digital world, phone calls should not be taken lightly.
+When a customer calls you, there is a good chance that this is their first contact with your company.
+You need to make a good first impression and create a positive and lasting relationship with the caller.